Pakistani opposition screams scandal as parliament approves electronic voting - ExBulletin

 Pakistani opposition screams scandal as parliament approves electronic voting

-ISLAMABAD, Nov.
-17 (Reuters) – Pakistan’s parliament on Wednesday passed a law allowing electronic vote counting despite furious protests from the opposition who said it had been pushed by the government to rig the upcoming elections.
+ISLAMABAD (Reuters) – Pakistan’s parliament on Wednesday passed a law allowing electronic vote-counting despite furious protests from the opposition who said it had been pushed by the government to rig the upcoming election.

 Opposition members tore up copies of the law, chanted slogans and called Khan a vote stealer before stepping outside.